Menu

 LEARNING OBJECTIVES: After attending this workshop, participants will be able to:

-This training is approved by APT Approved Provider 99-050 for 3 Non-Contact CE hours.
+This training is approved by APT Approved Provider 99-050 for 3 non-contact CE hours.

 Trainings are not recorded.

 VIRTUAL: This will be a virtual workshop.
-Participants will be awarded APT NON-CONTACT CE after successful completion of a post test.
+Participants will be awarded APT non-contact CE after successful completion of a post-test.
 Participants are requested to be present and visible throughout the presentation to facilitate engagement.
+MIAPT is approved by the Association for Play Therapy to offer continuing education specific to Play Therapy.
+APT Approved Provider 99-050.
+MIAPT maintains responsibility for the program.

 PHOTO RELEASE: By registering for this training, you are giving permission for MIAPT to use any photographs (screenshots) that are taken at the event containing your likeness for as long as MIAPT deems appropriate and desirable.
 Photographs may be used on the MIAPT website, social media pages, and/or newsletter for any purpose.
 By completing the registration, you are also consenting to waive any rights to the photographs indefinitely.
 If you do not wish to have your photo used, it is your responsibility to notify MIAPT of your request to be omitted.

 CANCELLATION POLICY: If you notify MIAPT you are canceling, and we are able to fill your spot, you will receive a refund for the registration fee minus $20 administrative fee.
 Cancellation requests must be made in writing.
-No refunds after May 15, 2026.
+No refunds after August 7, 2026.

 MAILING LIST: By registering for this training with MIAPT, you consent to have your contact information added to our mailing list.
 You may unsubscribe at any time.